Plays

 That you can tell my age by looking at my balls, you said.

 And you said: You’re my problem, always were, always will be.
 Now let’s go.
-And if you want to know your own age, just ask me, ask me just once, so I return the favour…
+And if you want to know your own age, just ask, ask me just once, so I return the favour…

-Which I didn’t understand and you left, but I always knew that you’d be back, so I could ask you again.
-My name Charlie, for the very first time.
+Which I didn’t understand and you left, but I always knew that you’d be back, so I could ask you again, my name Charlie for the first time.
 And here we are today, together, in the park, and I must help you remember, when I always forget....

 Jake: I only played along, it’s never too late!